Ashish-Patnaik/Buddly-AI/README.md

 # 🌟 Buddly AI — From Prompt to Prototype in Seconds

 **Buddly AI** is a modern, web-based development environment that bridges the gap between idea and execution.
-Powered by AI, this intelligent assistant enables you to build, preview, and iterate on full web applications with just a natural language prompt.
+Inspired by platforms like Lovable, v0, and Bolt, it empowers developers to build, preview, and iterate on full web applications using just natural language prompts.
+With integrated support for local Ollama models, Buddly AI runs intelligent AI assistants entirely on your machine—ensuring privacy, speed, and full offline capability.

 🔥 [Live Demo](https://buddlyai.netlify.app/)